mnorayr/decision_tree_models/README.md

 ![GBM with 100 trees, using random partitioning for training and validation sets](/gbm_yearly_random.png)

-GBM with 100 trees, using random partitioning for training and validation sets
+*GBM with 100 trees, using random partitioning for training and validation sets*

 ![GBM with 100 trees, using user-defined partitioning for training and validation sets](/gbm_yearly_user_defined.png)

-GBM with 100 trees, using user-defined partitioning for training and validation sets
+*GBM with 100 trees, using user-defined partitioning for training and validation sets*

 As can be seen, the definition of the training and validation set may have a significant effect on the extrapolated predictions on the testing set.
+It appears that random partinioning tends to fit the data set better than user-defined partitioning.
+This can be a positive result because it meas the model can be robust to outliers.
+However, it runs the risk of overfitting, yielding poor results when extrapolating.

 Note: Testing is performed against a weather-year data CSV file.
 However, a testing set may be defined within this data file in the same way, by random or user-defined partitioning.